 "Yeah, that's why I'm here.
 She's hurting, B. I know you can't see it, because you're hurting too.
 But she's really been kicked around lately.
-She acts like it's all ok.
-And at night, and you'll see this when you start patrolling with her, she can slay with the best of them.
-But deep down she's a frightened girl."
+She acts like it's all okay.
+And at night—and you'll see this when you start patrolling with her—she can slay with the best of them.
+But deep down she's a frightened little girl."

 "She just told us this morning that she wasn't a baby."

 Faith rolled her eyes.
-"Well of course she doesn't want to be treated like a child.
-She has to do an adult's job.
+"Well of course she doesn't want to be treated like a child when she has to do an adult's job.
 But that doesn't mean she isn't still a kid."

 Buffy didn't say anything for a while.
 When she spoke, her voice was very small.
 "I can still remember what it felt like.
 Going to bed one night a normal, popular girl.
 And waking up the next day to find out I was a freak."

 Faith laughed.
 "I pretty much went to bed a freak and woke up the same way.
-But I know what you are saying.
-The whole destiny thing is pretty friggin' heavy."
+But I know what you're saying.
+The whole destiny thing is pretty frickin' heavy."

 "We both know it's a death sentence, and death is one thing that Dawn's seen too much of lately."

-Buffy stopped, touched Faith's arm to bring her to a halt too.
+Buffy stopped and touched Faith's arm to bring her to a halt too.
 "That's why I'm going to say this.
 I don't like you, Faith.
 I wish you weren't here."

-"Not exactly a newsflash, B. And the feeling is mutual."
+"Not exactly a newsflash, B. And the feeling's mutual."

-Buffy ignored her.
+Buffy didn't seem to care.
 "I don't like you.
 I may never like you.
-But Dawn does.
+But Dawn does like you.
 You're important to her.
 And everyone says you've changed."